thlorenz/talks/jit/slides.md

 (lldb) c
 Process 30239 resuming
 ```
-- setting breakpoint on `uv_fs_read` function which gets invoked every time we read from a file
-- setting condition `cb==NULL` since that is the case when file is read synchronously

 # Demo Explained

+- request main page from server which triggers our breakpoint
+- this proves we are performing synchronous file reads while serving a request, a big **NO-NO**

 ```
 curl localhost:8000
 ```

-- request main page from server which triggers our breakpoint
-- this proves we are performing synchronous file reads while serving a request, a big **NO-NO**

 # Demo Explained

+- stack traces only show C++/C symbols
+- assembly generated from JavaScript is showing hexadecimal memory address only *not very helpful*

 ```
 Process 30239 stopped